-Construction of the TSF main embankment resumed in August 2023, and total fill work progress was 97.80% at the end of the quarter.
+Construction of the TSF main embankment resumed in August 2023 and was completed by December 2023.
+Total fill work progress was 100.00% at the end of the quarter.

-The explosives depot was completed and commissioned in July 2023, addressed explosives delivery shortages and supported frequent blasting activities.
+The explosives depot that was completed and commissioned in July 2023, addressed explosives delivery shortages and supported frequent blasting activities.
 Additionally, the old core shed was transformed into a larger sample preparation facility, now capable of processing up to 700 grade control samples daily, with new staff and equipment, including a recently delivered pulveriser.